 Partner with the right B2B incentives program provider.

-- Partner up with an incentive company that specializes in B2B loyalty and incentive programs.
+- Partner up with an incentive company that specializes in B2B loyalty programs.

 - Make sure incentive program reports are included in your set-up costs—don't pay for every report you want to run!